 " by Procol Harum.

-In Word magazine January 2008, the vocalist Colin Bluntstone was asked whether the word 'Odessey' in the album title was deliberately spelled wrong.
-Bluntstone replied: "Rod (Argent) told this story for nearly 40 years of how it was deliberate and a play on the word 'ode,' hence 'odessey' when it should be spelled 'odyssey.'
+In Word magazine January 2008, the vocalist Colin Blunstone was asked whether the word 'Odessey' in the album title was deliberately spelled wrong.
+Blunstone replied: "Rod (Argent) told this story for nearly 40 years of how it was deliberate and a play on the word 'ode,' hence 'odessey' when it should be spelled 'odyssey.'
 So I was astounded as anyone when he finally admitted about a year ago that it had been a simple spelling mistake.
 Too late to change by the time anyone noticed it.
 A bit embarrassing, but it's history now."

-The recording of this song bought about a minor spat between keyboardist Rod Argent, who wrote the song, and the vocalist Colin Bluntstone.
+The recording of this song bought about a minor spat between keyboardist Rod Argent, who wrote the song, and the vocalist Colin Blunstone.
 The argument was over the phrase, "When love runs high."
-Bluntstone struggled with the high note at the end of the line, and snapped at Argent, "If you're so good you come and sing it."
+Blunstone struggled with the high note at the end of the line, and snapped at Argent, "If you're so good you come and sing it."
 Argent admitted in Mojo magazine February 2008: "It was written really quickly and we didn't rehearse it an awful lot.
 I was trying to change the phrasing."

 According to Argent, he was told by Paul Weller that Odessey and Oracle is his favorite album of all time.
 Bassist Chris White added in the February 2008 Mojo interview: "The Foo Fighters said in a recent Rolling Stone they listen to it most mornings.
 Tom Petty's keyboard said to me, 'You guys don't realize how important that record's been.
 As far as we're concerned there's Sgt.
 Pepper and Odessey and Oracle."